Configure your Donorfy, import your data and then integrate

 - Set up your GDPR settings and the self-service preference centre (Professional feature)

-- Configure email settings so that you can send trnasactional (one off) emails from Donorfy
+- Configure email settings so that you can send transactional (one off) emails from Donorfy

-- Create your acknowledgement templates for thank you letters, and other one-off comms
+- Create your acknowledgment templates for thank you letters, and other one-off comms

 - Review and fine-tune Opportunity Types to match your requirements

 Donorfy has a File Uploader that enables you to import data from Excel.
-You can download a template from the File Uploader screen (Actions menu) - the template includes your tag structure, which is why it's a good idea to sort that out before importing data.
+You can download a Data Preparation Template from within your Donorfy system: Data Management > File Upload

 - Import Constituents first, with the contact id (if you have one) in the external key.

 - then import Donations and Activities if you have them, using the external key (contact id from your old system) to link them to the right constituents